It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 You’re overcoming inertia and building momentum!

-Agree with the list?
+Agree with my 10 traits?
 Disagree?

 Did I leave one off?